-- Place directly into a water-soluble/alginate bag and secure; then place into a plastic bag e.g. clear bag and secure before placing in a laundry receptacle.
-This applies also to any item(s) heavily soiled and unlikely to be fit for reuse. - Used and infectious linen bags/receptacles must be tagged e.g. ward/care area and date - Store all used/infectious linen in a designated, safe, lockable area whilst awaiting uplift.
+- Place directly into a water-soluble/alginate bag and secure; then place into red terylene hamper.
+Any heavily soiled item(s) unlikely to be fit for reuse place directly into a water soluble/alginate bag and secure; then place into a clear plastic bag before placing into the red terylene hamper. - Used and infectious linen bags/receptacles must be tagged (e.g. hospital ward/care area) and dated. - Store all used/infectious linen in a designated, safe, lockable area whilst awaiting uplift.
 Uplift schedules must be acceptable to the care area and there should be no build-up of linen receptacles.